 No-one can fly in and out of the trees here without a safety briefing and a little practice.
 That needs to be made clear.
 But then you can let loose: hook up the carabiner, push yourself off and you'll be whizzing through the Palatinate Forest on a thick steel wire.

 Text: Sigrid Frank-Esslinger, photos: Martin Wagenhan

-In the newly opened zipline park in Elmstein, daredevils can fly through the nature reserve at treetop level, discover the forest from a previously unseen perspective, experience nature and weather at first hand and feel the adrenaline surging in their veins.
+In the zipline park in Elmstein, daredevils can fly through the nature reserve at treetop level, discover the forest from a previously unseen perspective, experience nature and weather at first hand and feel the adrenaline surging in their veins.
 Zip-lining is a daring new pastime that combines adventure and appreciation of nature.
 High above the ground, it allows you to whoosh along between the trees, over small clearings, dive into chasms and feel the rushing wind on your face.

 Zip-lining is a leisure activity that is close to nature and based on the principle of sturdy metal lines being suspended between two points at different heights.
 In the past, they were mainly used to transport people or heavy loads over rivers and ravines using rollers or carabiners.